Working from home – top tips from ACA team

 This is an important point to address as there will be many temptations to distract you at home.
 Try to create a set of rules for your working time, such as no TV, phone or social media between 9 am – 5 pm, except for lunchtime.

 At home, there will always be a job to be done or a chore to be completed.
-This is why it is important to create a work station, to avoid the temptation of washing up that one plate or mug which then leads onto the next task.
+This is why it is important to create a workstation, to avoid the temptation of washing up that one plate or mug which then leads to the next task.

 Currently, one of the biggest distractions is the news.
 Reading COVID-19 updates may not only distract you but also fill in with anxiety.
 Try to limit the amount of news you watch to one a day.